delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Protection of proprietary business information.

-The judge has to be convinced that the anticipated damages caused by making the divorce records public is worse than restricting the rights of the people to have access to these records.
+The judge must be convinced that the anticipated damages caused by making the divorce records public are worse than restricting people's rights to have access to these records.
 Only then shall the judge grant the court order to seal the records.

 disclaimer